DylanBurnsFont/ArcheroOCR/README.md

 This file is just a dictionary where you can add incorrect readings of a player's name and it's corrected version.
 If the output of the OCR coincides with a reading in the file it will correct it to the indicated version.
 This file is a dictionary so the keys (incorrect names) must not appear more than once in the file.

-The entries on the left are the keys (Incorrect name) and the entries on the right are the values (Correct name)
+The entries on the left are the keys (Incorrect name) and the entries on the right are the values (Correct name).

-**Example of file structure and content**
+**Example of file structure and content of nameCorrections.json**
 ```json
 {
     "N4m31": "NAmE1",